ainayves/torhen/README.md

-# Upload torrent-based download directly in your Cloud Drive
+# Upload torrent-based files directly in your Cloud Drive

 ## Development is on-going